 Paula Mandel, the deputy director at the Pima County Health Department, says that preventative rabies treatment comes in the form of four vaccines.

 "You get one on the day of exposure or within that 24 to 48-hour period," Mandel said.
 "Then you receive a subsequent dose three days, seven days and 14 days after exposure."

 The bite Martinez received was minor and not a deep wound, but she said it did break the skin.
-She says she has seen coyotes her whole life growing up in Tucson.
+She says she's seen coyotes her whole life growing up in Tucson.

-Despite the incident she says she's not afraid of coyotes, but recognizes that they are wild animals.
+Despite the incident she says she's not afraid of coyotes, but recognizes that the are wild animals.

 Mark Hart with Arizona Game and Fish says coyote bites among humans are extremely rare and there may be one or two reported in the state each year.
 The animals typically get scared off by humans.